Stuwert/simple-messenger/overview.md

 - Should prompt you to instead input an id rather than

 (so there would basically be a private key and a public key).
 The public key is accessible for all of the things, but the private key is only accessible from the user's perspective.
 Generate them both on new account create

+### Moar backend stuff

+- simple express server
+- POST request for a new user
+- sockets io